jlevy/og-equity-compensation/README.md

   Later we discuss [several other subtleties](#counting-shares) about how shares are counted.
   - 🚧 What is a good overview on stock splits and share buyback.
     Key resources?
-- If you have stock, a key thing to know is the **percentage ownership** of the entire company that this number represents.
+- A key insight on the stock you hold is the **percentage ownership** of the entire company that your particular number of shares represents.
-  To determine the percentage of the company a certain number of shares represents, you divide it by the number of outstanding shares.
+  To determine this percentage, divide the number of shares you have by the number of outstanding shares.
   Even if you have a fixed number of shares, your percentage ownership will change over time as the outstanding shares change.